 NEARLY 25 YEARS IN, FIGHTSMA IS STILL LEADING THE FIGHT FOR TREATMENTS AND A CURE.

-FightSMA, known legally as “Andrew’s Buddies Corporation,” was created to strategically accelerate the search for a treatment and cure for spinal muscular atrophy (SMA), the number-one inherited cause of infant death.
-The organization pursues this objective by raising awareness and funding for SMA research.
-For reference, our EIN is 54-1610701.
+FightSMA’s mission is to strategically accelerate the search for treatments and a cure for spinal muscular atrophy.
+The organization achieves this objective by raising awareness and funding for SMA research.

 FightSMA, Inc is a 501c3 tax-exempt nonprofit organization.
 It relies solely on charitable contributions to equip its innovative research and advocacy programs.
 FightSMA is fueled by the generosity of individuals from around the globe, through donations made to the organization and fundraiser events.
 FightSMA also receives funding through annual corporate sponsorships and grant partnerships with other supportive groups.
 Please note that FightSMA does not receive any state or federal funding.